 Liquidity risk is the risk that the Company will encounter difficulty in meeting obligations associated with financial liabilities.
-At September 30, 2021, the Company had a working capital surplus of \$686,000 (2020 - \$2,203,000).
-The Company's liabilities consist of accounts payables and accrued liabilities, and the short-term portion of its outstanding lease obligations which are due within one year of the statement of financial position date.
-The Company's remaining liabilities consist of the long-term portion of its outstanding lease obligations and secured debentures which require annual interest payments of \$245,960 on the anniversary dates and the principal amount of \$2,459,600 due in 2025.
-The Company has sufficient liquidity to meet its current obligations as they come due.
+On September 30, 2022, the Company had a working capital deficit of \$7,428,000 (September 30, 2021 - working capital surplus of \$686,000).
+This deficit is due to the \$7,500,000 credit facility due on January 31, 2023.
+The Company anticipates converting this short-term credit facility into a longer-term financial instrument.
+The Company's liabilities consist of accounts payable, accrued liabilities, loan payable, contract liabilities, lease obligations and the principal portion of debentures which require annual interest payments of \$245,960 on the anniversary date and the principal amount of \$2,459,600 which is due five years from the date of issuance.
+The 2022 Debenture issued on June 17, 2022, for the principal amount of \$4,050,000 are due two years from the date of issuance.
 The continuation of the Company's research, development and commercialization activities is dependent upon the Company's ability to generate product or service revenues or to finance its operations through further equity and or debt financings.